A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Results

 An important aspect of iterative algorithms is their convergence behaviour.
 By exploiting the mathematical properties of $\cH$ (coercivity and real-analyticity) and the monotonicity guarantee for bound optimization ($\cH$ is guaranteed to decrease or remain the same at each iteration), we can prove that the iterates $\{\x^{(k)}\}$ converge to a critical point $\x^*$ of $\cH$ (\textbf{Theorem S2} in Supplementary Note 3).
 This is the strongest guarantee that can generally be achieved for nonconvex problems.
 We take $\mathrm{sign}(\x^*)$ to be the solution of the Ising problem~\eqref{eq:IsingEergy}.

-We also consider a variant of DCA that achieves improved convergence rates using a technique called Nesterov acceleration~\cite{Nesterov2018}.
-We refer to this as Accelerated DCA (ADCA), which is described in detail in Methods.
+We also consider a variant of DCA that achieves improved convergence rates using Nesterov acceleration~\cite{Nesterov2018}.
+We refer to this as Accelerated DCA (ADCA), which is described in detail in the Methods section.
 The solution quality achieved by ADCA consistently outperforms DCA as the problem size increases.
-However, while the ADCA iterates are found to converge in practice, it is difficult to provide a convergence guarantee.
+Although the ADCA iterations consistently converge in practice, establishing a rigorous convergence guarantee is a challenging task.

 Our Ising solver has two parameters $\alpha$ and $\beta$.
 We propose a general parameter setting based on the coupling matrix $\J$ that is easy to configure and yields high-quality solutions.
 In particular, we recommend the following settings: